hashicorp/consul/website/source/docs/guides/dns-cache.html.markdown

 if [`allow_stale`](/docs/agent/options.html#allow_stale) is enabled, we will use data from any Consul server that is within 5 seconds of the leader.

+## Negative Response Caching

+Some DNS clients cache negative responses - that is, Consul returning a "not found" style response because a service exists but there are no healthy endpoints.
+What this means in practice is that cached negative responses may mean that services appear "down" for longer than they are actually unavailable when using DNS for service discovery.

+One common example is that Windows will default to caching negative responses for 15 minutes.
+DNS forwarders may also cache negative responses, with the same effect.
+To avoid this problem, check the negative response cache defaults for your client operating system and any DNS forwarder on the path between the client and Consul and set the cache values appropriately.
+In many cases "appropriately" simply is turning negative response caching off to get the best recovery time when a service becomes available again.

 ## TTL Values

 TTL values can be set to allow DNS results to be cached downstream of Consul.
 Higher